ThDudk/SimpleTrees/README.md

 To generate a libs directory, open your terminal and cd to your project directory
 > If you're using IntelliJ, you can use the built-in `View/Tool Windows/Terminal`.
 Just make sure the simple-trees jar is inside your project directory.

-From there, use the following command to create a local Maven repository: (replacing the version where necessary)
+From there, use the following command to create a project level Maven repository: (replacing the version where necessary)

 ```terminaloutput
 mvn install:install-file